DarwinNE/FidoCadJ/README.md

 To ease the maintain of a certain degree of quality control when working on the source code, the FidoCadJ source repository comes with a number of automated test scripts contained in the directory `test/`.
-You may launch all the tests by using the script `all_tests.sh` contained in this directory, or you may run the tests individually by browsing the sub-directories containing them.
+You may launch all the tests by using the script `dev_tools/all_tests.sh` contained in this directory, or you may run the tests individually by browsing the sub-directories containing them.
 The program is called by using the `fidocadj.jar` archive which must be contained in the `jar/` directory.
-Ensure that this archive is updated with the `./createjar` script before launching any test.
+Ensure that this archive is updated with the `make createjar` rule before launching any test.

 The following list briefly describes the provided tests: